Artificial Disc Replacement Surgery: From Start to Finish

 In most cases, a self-directed walking and stretching program is what the patient needs during the first four weeks after artificial disc replacement (ADR) surgery.
 Later, an abdominal strengthening program may aid those who were deconditioned prior to artificial disc replacement (ADR) surgery.

-Bending X-rays following a patient's ADR allows the surgeon to determine if the motion of the new artificial disc will closely resemble normal motion of a healthy disc.
+Dynamic X-rays, performed with the patient bending at the spine, are performed after a patient's ADR surgery to allow the surgeon to determine if the motion of the new artificial disc will closely resemble normal motion of a healthy disc.